PF

 Instructions

-2. 2Meanwhile, as the pasta water is heating, heat 1 Tablespoon olive oil in a large saute pan over medium heat.
-Add shrimp and season evenly with 1/2 teaspoon salt and 1/2 teaspoon black pepper.
-Then saute for 4-6 minutes, flipping once or twice, until the shrimp are cooked through and pink and no longer translucent.
-Transfer the shrimp to a separate plate and set aside.
+2. 2While the pasta water heats, warm the olive oil in a large sauté pan over medium-high heat.
+Add the shrimp and cook for 4–6 minutes, flipping once or twice, until the shrimp turn opaque pink and are no longer translucent.
+Transfer to a plate and set aside.

 Nutrition — Per Serving